 It’s important to have a competent team.
 I tend to give people small tasks to start and see how that goes, keeping the ‘investment’ minimal to start.
 If the first week or two goes well, I add more until they’re fully on board.
 If at any time they’re not making the grade, I break ties.
 If you’re paying attention, 2-3 weeks is enough time to know if you have a good candidate or not.

 Part of the reason you decided on this far-flung model is that you have a lot of international customers.
-Why are they so important to your growth model?
+Why are they so crucial to your growth model?

 People all over the world enjoy the movies, music, and entertainment that the United States creates.
 With this demand, people need a way to buy that entertainment.
 Converting their currency to U.S. dollars is an inconvenience and expensive using a bank, but it can be done easily through a credit card company.
 This allows our customers to buy a United States iTunes gift card which carries a balance of U.S. dollars with their credit card, which processes in Euros.
 Just like that, they have U.S. currency to buy a movie.